DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Observed Behavior

-The voltmeter shows 2.57 for the resistance of the resistor instead of 4.5 Volts.
+The voltmeter shows 1/1000th of the voltage of the battery.

 ## Generate Causes